 To figure out if overwatering is the reason your Zebra Plant is turning brown, check the moisture levels in the soil immediately.
 If the soil is quite waterlogged and clumpy then replace it with fresh dry mix which will allow the plant to start to recover.
 Trim away the rotten roots and hold off on watering either as much or as often as you did before.

-Low humidity levels can cause brown leaf tips
+Low humidity levels can lead to brown leaf tips

 Your Zebra Plant may also be turning brown due to it getting too much direct sunlight.
 This won’t tend to happen during winter as the sun is a lot weaker but during summer intense light can cause brown spots.
 You’ll notice this happening on the side of the plant that is facing the light.
 It is best to move your plants a little further away from the window in warmer months to avoid any leaf burn.